Sponsoring or Extending H-1B

 - Document / Information

-- If H-1B applicant has dependents, copy of I-539 (for primary dependent applicant, usually spouse) and I-539A (child/children), if applicable.
-Here are I-539 instructions and I-539A instructions, if needed.
-In addition, all dependent supporting documents: marriage certificate for spouse, birth certificate for child/children with English translation; passport ID page; evidence of current immigration status, e.g. I-797 Approval Notice, I-20 Forms, etc. If ever previously in J-1 or J-2 status, copy of DS-2019(s) [page 1 only].
+- If H-1B applicant has dependents inside the United States requiring H-4 status, complete I-539 (for primary dependent applicant, usually spouse) and I-539A (child/children).
+Here are I-539 instructions and I-539A instructions.
+Include all dependent supporting documents: marriage certificate for spouse, birth certificate for child/children with English translation; passport ID page; evidence of current immigration status, e.g. I-797 Approval Notice, I-20 Forms, etc. If ever previously in J-1 or J-2 status, copy of DS-2019(s) [page 1 only].

 Wait for Approval Notice

-Wait for Approval Notice.
-ISSO-CUIMC will file the H-1B petition with USCIS.
+ISSO-CUIMC will submit the H-1B petition to USCIS.
 When adjudicated, we will inform the H-1B beneficiary via email with a copy to the department.
-The approval notice will be sent via FedEx to the H-1B beneficiary.
-Alternatively, we may be able to arrange for it to be picked up at our office.

 Notify us of any substantial changes in employment